yalicee/fun-callback-heaven-march-23/README.md

 _N.b., parametric endpoints, often denoted with `:` are generally placeholders for actual values.
 In this example, `/owners/:owner/cats` would be replaced with something akin to `/owners/vel/cats`, and respond with Vel's cats_

+- the server will respond with a 404 error if there is no such owner with that name, in which case you should invoke the callback function with this error
-- the server should respond with an array of cats which you must pass to the callback function
+- if the owner does exist then the server will respond with an array of cats which you must pass to the callback function

 #### `fetchCatPics()`